(1 December 2020) Our entire Integrity ISR Family wishes you a safe and enjoyable Holiday Season. We look forward to serving you in 2021!

 (22 June 2020) Over the weekend Team Integrity ISR finished a second round review for the Department of Health and Human Services Center for Disease Control (HHS/CDC)’s re-look at its artificial intelligence/machine learning (AI/ML) approach and analytical competencies.
 Our experts reviewed the Information Environment and The Analytical Process that the COVID Team has used create both decision and predictive reporting.
 We will be making a series of recommendations to help HHS get a structure around their Advanced Analysis efforts.
 We’re honored to be part of the future.

 (19 June 2020) This is a historic day for the United States Air Force.
 Chief Joanne Bass has been selected as the 19th Chief Master Sergeant of the Air Force!
-She is a longtime friend of Integrity ISR, and many on our team (the CEO most of all) have been mentored by her enthusiasm, innovation, and love of the Air Force.
+She is a longtime friend of Integrity ISR, and many on our team have been mentored by her enthusiasm, innovation, and love of the Air Force.
 She’s a terrific choice – You will KILL IT Chief!
 God Bless from all of us at Integrity ISR!

 (12 June 2020) Today we celebrate Women Veteran’s Day.
 The first celebration was held on June 12th 2018 to honor the 70th anniversary of the Women’s Armed Service Integration Act.
 We’re proud of all our women veterans – in Integrity ISR and across the nation.
 THANK YOU for your service and sacrifice!